 The results of this survey suggest that the use of electronic screen devices before going to bed does not have as strong an effect on adults as is alleged by many bloggers and others, but there does appear to be some effect.

-Some of the variables affecting sleep that are not covered in the survey are –
+Variables affecting sleep that are not covered in the survey are:

 - The age and physical states of the participants